 In 2015 the property changed hands again, this time to Felicia Woytak and Steven Rasmussen, a couple who are incredibly passionate about preserving and sharing the properties’ unique mining, viticulture history and natural beauty including its flora.
 Felicia recalls looking for property for several years, not really sure what they were looking for.
 But as soon as she walked on this land, she knew it was a special site; she hiked to the top of the property and was brought to tears by an emotional connection to the land, in part inspired its remarkable panoramic vistas.

-They own over 800 acres of which more than 500 acres are co-owned with one of their neighbors – part of a conservation easement.
+They own 796 acres of which more than 500 acres are co-owned with one of their neighbors – part of a conservation easement.
 Palisades Vineyard is planted to 17.5 acres of organically farmed vines, and the variety that is most associated with this property is Petite Sirah.
-The oldest of these vines date from 1968 with newer plantings in the 1970s.
+The oldest of these vines date from 1964 with newer plantings in the 1970s.
 The footprint of this variety is 11.5 acres along with 4.5 acres of Cabernet Sauvignon (with cuttings from several iconic wineries in Napa Valley), 1/3 acre of Cabernet Franc and 1/2 acre of Chenin Blanc.

 Steve is quick to admit that to properly maintain a vineyard like this requires the owners live on site and give it their full attention.
-And he also told us, “The vines farm us, we don’t farm them”.
+And he also told us, “The vines farm us, we don’t farm them.”

 Much of the vineyard is just slightly raised above the valley floor along with several hillside plantings.
 The property is a mix of volcanic core stones which were part of the original bedrock on the property resulting from an eruption in the vicinity, mostly likely to the north of the property around 2.5 to 3 million years ago.
 Additional residual soils are a result of the weathering of this decaying bedrock along with alluvial soils and deposits located on the lower parts of their property.
-Horns Creek bisects the vineyard and its alluvial deposits form the base material for a number of their vineyard blocks.
+Horns Creek bisects the vineyard, and its alluvial deposits form the base material for a number of their vineyard blocks.
 Parts of their vineyard are extremely rocky with still sizable rocks located among the rows.

-The property experienced a super bloom in a year and a half following the Glass Fire.
+The property experienced a super bloom a year and a half following the Glass Fire.
 Members of the Napa Valley chapter of the California Native Plant Society visited several times following the fire and were richly rewarded by a variety of flowers only seen following significant periods of stress, including the tall, beautiful and extremely rare Xerophyllum tenax, commonly referred to as the Bear Grass flower.

 Grigsby was the son of Terrill Grigsby, founder of Occidental Winery which is now known as Regusci Winery in the Stags Leap District.
 This mine produced silver and operated until 1893 when it no longer became profitable due to a recession and falling silver prices.
 A year before, Robert’s youngest son Walter was killed at the mine in an unfortunate accident.